You will need three basic items…

 The practice of yoga has been around for thousands of years.
 In contrast, the modern yoga mat has been around for about 50 years.
 Yoga mats started as cloths in the 19th century and later turned into rugs around the mid 20th century.
 In the 1950s, when plastics became widely available, something resembling the yoga mats we know today appeared on the market.
 Fast forward to today, the yoga industry is booming!
 There are many different types of yoga mats to choose from.
 Whether you want sturdy or sticky or cushiony or eco-friendly, there is a company that makes a mat for you.
 All of the mats available have pros and cons and serve different purposes.

 Thick cushioned mats are easy on the joints, knees, and spine but they are harder to balance on.
 Thin mats are lightweight, easily portable, and easier to balance on; however, there’s no cushion for the joints.
+It is really important to make sure joints are as cushioned as possible during any kind of exercise, as damaging them can cause a number of painful long term problems.
+So many people suffer from joint pains, and have to resort to remedies like finding weedonline to manage them.
+Prioritising joint care can help you avoid these problems altogether.
 Sticky mats are good to keep your hands from slipping in downward facing dog pose like in a power yoga class, but not necessary for Bikram style hot yoga classes.
 PVC mats are very sturdy and long lasting.
 They last so long they will sit in a landfill for a thousand years!
 Rubber is eco-friendly.
 Beware, some have a noxious smell.
 Cork mats are eco-friendly and don’t smell as bad, however; they can be pricey compared to cheaper PVC mats.
 All of these options can become overwhelming, especially if you are new to yoga and unsure of what your specific needs are.

 For some, their mat is their friend, their sanctuary, their small slice of comfort, and reliability in this chaotic world.
 I’m going to tell you right now, I’m not that kind of girl.
 My mat defines my space in the room, and gives me spatial reference points during my practice.
 I don’t have any injuries, or need for cushioning.
 I don’t pay attention to the stickiness of a mat because I always have a towel over the mat anyway.
 So for me, I grab a mat off the shelf at the studio, easy peasy.
 For the rare occasion I practice at home, I use a Lululemon mat that was given to me for volunteering, but I don’t have any attachment to it.